bbrothers/TestDummy/readme.md

 Factory::$factoriesPath = 'app/tests/factories';
 ```

 Now, TestDummy will look for your registered factories in the `app/tests/factories` folder.
+By default, `__MACOSX` and dotfiles (`.some_file`) are excluded.
+You can add filters or override the existing filters with the `Factory::addExclusionFilter` and
+    `Factory::setExclusionFilters` methods respectively.

 #### I want to control how my models are built and saved...